Troy Baxter Jr.: Professional career

 After going undrafted in the 2021 NBA draft, Baxter joined the Chicago Bulls for the 2021 NBA Summer League.
 On October 15, 2021, he signed a contract with the Bulls, but was waived the next day.
 Baxter joined the Windy City Bulls of the NBA G League as an affiliate player.
 He was waived by Windy City on February 1, 2022.
 He was then acquired by the Wisconsin Herd on February 2; waived on February 6; acquired by the Grand Rapids Gold on February 14; waived on March 3; and then acquired by the Fort Wayne Mad Ants on March 18.

 In May and June 2022, Baxter played eight games for Indios de San Francisco of the Dominican Liga Nacional de Baloncesto (LNB).

 In October 2022, Baxter had a three-game stint with Deportivo San José of the Liga Sudamericana de Básquetbol during the 2022 season.
 In November and December 2022, he had a four-game stint in Lebanon with Antranik.
 He then moved to Mongolia in January 2023 to play for Khatsaga.

 On April 4, 2023, Baxter signed with the Canterbury Rams for the 2023 New Zealand NBL season.
 He won the 2023 NZNBL championship with the Rams.

 On September 7, 2023, Baxter signed with CSKA Sofia of the Bulgarian National Basketball League.
 On September 20, he departed the team before the start of the season.

 On September 21, 2023, Baxter's G League player rights were traded to the Long Island Nets; he joined them on October 28.
 He was waived by the Nets on November 3.

 In November 2023, Baxter had a three-game stint with Trouville of the Liga Uruguaya de Básquetbol (LUB).

 On February 15, 2024, Baxter joined the Oklahoma City Blue of the NBA G League.
 He played two games before being waived on February 29.
 He joined the Westchester Knicks on March 14, 2024, where he played two games.

 Baxter joined the Manawatu Jets for the 2024 New Zealand NBL season.
 He was released by the Jets on May 15, 2024.

 On May 28, 2024, Baxter signed with the Calgary Surge of the Canadian Elite Basketball League, but was waived on June 5.
+Baxter signed with the San Miguel Beermen for the 2024–25 PBA Commissioner's Cup but was released without playing a game because he could not receive clearance.

 On February 5, 2025, Baxter signed with the Orthodox of the Jordanian Premier Basketball League, but did not appear in a game.
 On February 20, he signed with the Amman United of the Jordanian Premier Basketball League.
 Baxter played seven games with Nadim Souaid Academy of the Lebanese Basketball League in 2025.
 On April 18, he signed with Al Ahly of the Egyptian Basketball Premier League.
 In May, Baxter joined Titanes del Sur of the LNB.
 In October, he signed with Al-Shamal of the Qatari Basketball League.
+On May 28, 2026, Baxter signed with the Southern Districts Spartans of the NBL1 North.